-2.3 E-Mail
+2.3 E-mail

-The following specifications are recommended when e-Mail is used:
+The following specifications are recommended when e-mail is used:

-- Correspond via a separate e-mail address only e.g. coordination@administration.landcode. - The most important part of the e-mail is a data file as defined in this Annex - State reference number (s) in the e-mail subject field (field 13X) - If the coordination file contains more reference numbers as fit in the subject field, the message body of the e-mail may be used - For documentation reasons and error identification, the coordination request (s) may be annexed in txt, Word or PDF format additionally - Agree the name (s) of the data file (s) on a bi- or multilateral basis and start it with 'F\'. - Formulate additional text in English, other languages are subject to bilateral agreements - Mark the requests with a person responsible for questions - Confirm incoming electronic coordination requests by email - Report errors or problems via the "reply function" to the original message - Send answers to coordination requests by fax (legal aspects) or if it was adopted bior multilaterally, by e-mail.
+- Correspond via a separate e-mail address only e.g. coordination@administration.landcode. - The most important part of the e-mail is a data file as defined in this Annex - State reference number (s) in the e-mail subject field (field 13X) - If the coordination file contains more reference numbers as fit in the subject field, the message body of the e-mail may be used - For documentation reasons and error identification, the additional information to the coordination request(s), if needed, should be annexed in txt, Word, Excel, editing PDF or JPEG format - Agree the name (s) of the data file (s) on a bi- or multilateral basis and start it with 'F' - Formulate additional text in English, other languages are subject to bilateral agreements - Mark the requests with a person responsible for questions - Confirm incoming electronic coordination requests by e-mail - Report errors or problems via the "reply function" to the original message - Send answers to coordination requests by e-mail or in addition by fax or letter if legally needed